 Bookstores Fought Through the Pandemic.
 As They Have Before.

-Whether in Phase 1, 2, or any of the 3s, bookstores citywide have kept their shelves stocked and customers satisfied.
-Bookstores even grew in popularity during lockdown, among public library devotees, the streaming-weary, or those exploring not only traditional books but graphic novels, cookbooks, and even puzzles for the first time.
+Back in the pandemic, bookstores citywide kept their shelves stocked and customers satisfied.
+Bookstores even grew in popularity during lockdown among public library devotees, the streaming-weary, or those exploring not only traditional books but graphic novels, cookbooks, and even puzzles for the first time.

-Whether your favorite local bookstore closed for a millisecond due to a Covid-related setback, like Community Book Center did, or yours is a brand new store opened during the pandemic like Baldwin & Co. has, have you stopped to think how big a role bookstores can play in your life?
+Whether your favorite local bookstore closed for a millisecond due to a Covid-related setback, like Community Book Center did, or yours is a new store opened during the pandemic like Baldwin & Co. has, have you stopped to think: how big a role do bookstores can play in our lives?

 Even if you don’t visit it, your local bookstore has played a role in how New Orleans’ economic recovery is faring in your neighborhood.
 Independent bookstores dot our map of local businesses in many of our walkable commercial districts --and attracting new customers has helped populate some of those areas when many businesses hadn’t fully reopened, or occupancy was limited.